 And we can now create audiences based on these new events we’ve created…

-While the Time on Site audience will allow you to reach those who spent the most aggregate time on your website and the PageView audience allows you to target those who viewed the most pages, this lets you focus on those who spent a specific amount of time on any blog post.
+While the Time on Site audience will allow you to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More those who spent the most aggregate time on your website and the PageView audience allows you to target those who viewed the most pages, this lets you focus on those who spent a specific amount of time on any blog post.

 This approach has changed my Facebook advertising.
 It gives me a much clearer view of the quality of visitor I’m driving and allows me to optimize for that type of visitor.
 This isolated audience also gives me an option for targeting of a small, value-packed group.